sonajX/YouTube-Clone-HTML-CSS/README.txt

-Watched the HTML & CSS Full Course - Beginner to Pro by SuperSimplifiedDev The final project is a clone of the frontpage of YouTube
+Watched the HTML & CSS Full Course - Beginner to Pro by SuperSimplifiedDev The final project is a clone of the frontpage of YouTube I modified some parts of the project to resemble the current YouTube

 Started:‎
 Sunday, ‎28 ‎July ‎2024, ‏‎12:17:36 am